The Ultimate Hornady Ammo Review: Tested & Approved

 Pros of Hornady Ammo

-• Industry-leading projectiles for defensive handguns, lever-actions, and long-range precision rifles.
+• Industry-leading projectiles for defensive handguns, lever actions, and long-range precision rifles

 • Excellent defensive and hunting ammo

-• High-quality brass and nickel-plated brass casings
+• High-quality brass and nickel-plated brass cases

-• Incredibly consistent velocities across batches of ammo
+• Consistent velocities across batches of ammo

-• Subsonic, suppressor-friendly options are available
+• Suppressor-friendly subsonic options available

 • Readily available with high output, so you won’t struggle to find your favorite product in stock.